- Chart

 Volatility

-The ETF's volatility is similar to that of the S&P 500, reflecting the volatility of the underlying large-cap U.S. stocks.
+The volatility of SPUS is expected to be similar to that of the S&P 500 index, reflecting the inherent risks of investing in large-cap U.S. equities.
+Market downturns and sector-specific issues can impact its price.

 Market Risk